 Stay Up Late or Get Up Early

 Okay, I’m definitely not a fan of this option.
 However, let’s get real.
-As homeschool moms this is the unwelcomed reality sometimes!
-If you are struggling with finding those extra moments throughout the day due to a colicky baby, hyperactive/special needs child, or even other unexpected interruptions, this might just be the best option for you!
+As homeschool moms this is the unwelcome reality sometimes!
+If you are struggling with finding those extra moments throughout the day due to a colicky baby, hyperactive/special needs child, or even other simple unexpected interruptions, this might just be the best option for you!

-I’m not an early bird what so ever.
-So, if I have extra tasks that creep up throughout my day, I definitely opt for the late evening hours.
+I’m not an early bird whatsoever.
+So, if I have extra tasks that creep up throughout my day, I definitely opt for the late evening hours instead.
 Let’s be honest here ladies, even the most put together mom has her bad days!
 I know I’ve had many myself.

 While I hate to admit it, staying up late or getting up early is sometimes a must for the homeschool mom that is struggling with household management!
-Just don’t make it an every day occurrence, or you might find yourself feeling the constant burn out.
+Just don’t make it an everyday occurrence, or you will find yourself suffering from constant burn out.

 Take a Day Off

 Say what?
 Sounds crazy I know, but I’m totally serious!
-Taking a day off from all responsibilities might be just what you need to get a handle on your homeschool house management skills!
+Taking a day off from all responsibilities might be just what you need to get a handle on your homeschool & your house management skills!
 Giving yourself a little time to take a deep breathe every once in a while can help you in the long run.

 Taking the day off to refresh can be a huge encouragement to the homeschool mom!
 Doing this not only helps you to stay on task and utilize every free moment for productivity on the regular day, but it also takes away that huge sense of overwhelm we all experience on the hectic days!

 Coffee and notebook in hand, you can tackle this day off like a pro.
 Find some time during your day off to refresh and do something for you, but also make sure you use some of that time wisely.
 Be proactive and plan out how you will get back into gear once your day off is over.
 Just make sure to keep it light and simple.

 You can easily practice journaling and doodling, while list making.
 Not only does this keep the stress level down, but it’s also a fun way to be productive while taking a day off!

-Check out A Much Needed Catch Up Day, to get the best tips on planning your essential day!
-I this practice regularly and let me tell you, it works!
+Check out A Much Needed Catch Up Day, to get the best tips on planning this essential day!
+I practice this regularly and let me tell you, it works!

-Need homeschool specific helps?
-Check out my top 5 articles!
+Check out some of my top articles!